commercetools/commercetools-postman-collection/README.md

 - [Import](import/)
 - [Machine Learning](ml/)

+> **:warning: Note:**
+>
-**:warning: Be aware that postman automatically synchronizes environment variables (including your API client credentials) to your workspace if logged in.
-Use these collections only for development purposes and non-production projects.**
+> - Be aware that postman automatically synchronizes environment variables (including your API client credentials) to your workspace if logged in.
+> - Use these collections only for development purposes and non-production projects.

 Feel free to clone the collections and adjust them to your needs.

 ## Getting started

-For information on how to use the commercetools Postman Collections and set up an environment, refer to [Getting started](GettingStarted.md).
+For information on how to use the commercetools Postman collections and set up an environment, refer to [Getting started](GettingStarted.md).